 This quarter I was featured in Yoga Therapy Ireland’s Winter Magazine with an article on my trip to India!
 Maureen and her team put great effort into compiling the magazine for the membership of Yoga Therapy Ireland, so I was delighted to be included.
-My meditation Master, Shashi Dubey helped me compose the article about the trip which was facilitated by Master Shashi and organised by Indus Routes.

 As I set forth on the trip of the sacred Himalayan mountains there was a tangible sensation of walking in the footsteps of all the saints and sages that been there before me.
 Our route was from Delhi, via Ranikhet to Devprayag – where the Bhagirathi and Alaknanda rivers meet to form the Ganges.
 There was a profound spiritual energy in all of the varied and beautiful temples we visited, magnified beyond anything I had experienced before.
 I felt uplifted and moved by the blessing of each temple.
 At each place we visited we recited mantras, made simple, meaningful offerings to God, deities and saints, and paid our respects from the heart.